LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 **For Apple Business Chat only.**

 If your business uses Apple’s Business Chat service to chat with consumers via the Messages app, you can use the List Picker question interaction to display a list of items (along with information about those items), so the consumer can reply by selecting one or more.
-Like with any question interaction, a list picker expect and waits for the user response before executing the next action.
+Like with any question interaction, a list picker expects and waits for the user response before executing the next action.

 You might want to include a list picker so consumers can select from a list of: